 OSO Y MADROÑO LOCATION Madrid, Spain PROGRAM Library YEAR 2019 STATUS Competition CLIENT Madrid City Council

-The design of the new municipal library of Las Tablas in Madrid is the collision of two fundamental factors: (1) the physical reality of the place and (2) the social and collective reality of the neighborhood.
+The design of the new municipal library of Las Tablas in Madrid is the collision of two fundamental factors: (1) the physical reality of the place and (2) the social and collective reality of the neighbourhood.
 In relation to the first, the new urban structure of the block responds to a superposition of historical and geological layers, as well as the adjoining housing buildings, the linear green space and the train tracks.
 All this creates indicators and configurations without apparent recognizable meaning, but which are specific to the place, and are waiting to be deciphered.
 The uncovering of this hidden but inherent structures is the basis on which the new configuration of the plot is designed.
 In relation to the second, current urban developments of the so-called “closed blocks” lack any essence that creates city.
-There is no structure on which the neighborhood can feel identified and / or represented.
-In this sense, the social and collective reality of such neighborhoods is conspicuous by their absence.
+There is no structure on which the neighbourhood can feel identified and / or represented.
+In this sense, the social and collective reality of such neighbourhoods is conspicuous by their absence.
 The objective of this proposal is based on creating the basic conditions on which to build a social relationship of its own, and for such purpose, symbolic calls and social sings are in used: the bear and the madroño (the symbols of the region of Madrid).
 The library must be more than a mere facility.
-It must generate a feeling of collective identification at the neighborhood level on which to promote social encounter.
+It must generate a feeling of collective identification at the neighbourhood level on which to promote social encounter.
 The metaphor of the tree as a place where to meet is literally applied here.
 Thus, the new library is divided into three large sections:

 1. Underground area.
 Taking advantage of the inclination of the terrain along the east-west axis, half-buried area contains the main access, information, administration, andarchives; as well as parking, storage areas and technical rooms.